🗓️ October 18, 2025

 Prizes 💵

-🧮 The higher of US Chess Quick and Regular ratings will be used for pairings and prizes.
+🧮 The higher of US Chess Quick and Regular ratings will be used for pairings and prizes, but these games will only affect your Quick rating.

 📧 Send email to msca.board@gmail.com with any questions.